Stephen Evans & the True Grits

 In June of 2015, Stephen released his debut CD, “Something to Bleed”, with his band, the True Grits.
 The record received local and national praise for its passion and creativity.
 The band members are Brian Shoemaker (bass/electric guitar) Sam Hess (drums) and Woodstock (mandolin), along with special guests: Halli Anderson of River Whyless (violin/backing vocals), his brother, Scot Evans of Floating Men (bass on ‘1000 Roses), and his mother, Barbara Evans (backing vocals on ‘Sound’).

 The latest EP release, “Under the Bridge” came out in 2017 to positive reception and local radio play as well.
-This record was engineered by Kyle Corbett, who can occasionally be seen joining the True Grits to provide colorful lead guitar for the live band shows.
 The EP has 5 songs that range from rock to folk rock and describe an appreciation of Stephen's time in Asheville.
 Shawn Duxbury, Stephen's former bandmate in Mean Season, is a guest Grit performing lead acoustic guitar on the song 'Waiting'.
 The last track, 'A Rose for Emily', is a cover song written by Jeff Holmes & the Floating Men, and is based on the short story by William Faulkner of the same name.

 Stephen’s strong melodic songwriting style is a blend of creative imagery of darkness and hopeful optimism.
 There is no denying the passion that shines through with his powerful vocals and lyrics.
 Songs like ‘The Garden’, ‘Cherokee Hills’, ‘1000 Roses’ and ‘Shining Star’ are beacons of his folk rock songcraft.
 With some local radio play on WNCW 88.7, 103.7 WPVM, and 98.1 The River, and upcoming shows with the True Grits as well as solo shows spreading around the Southeast, be sure to check out what Stephen Evans wants to share with you.